 He shared that the Fulton Market area, which has seen tons of new office developments, has been a success story to date, while many older buildings along former premier corridors in The Loop or Central Business District are not performing as well.
 This “flight to quality” trend has occurred outside of the office market as well.

 Investors will have different strategies when it comes to Class A and Class B offices.
 While Class A offices are in the best condition possible, Class B offices can often be improved with value-add strategies, potentially bringing the building to Class A standards.
 Many investors take this approach because it can lead to a higher return on investment when successful.
 But Tesdal added that the capital cost for renovations is paramount to whether the investment will pay off.

 Benefits of Investing in Class A Office Space

 As the best-quality properties in the market, Class A offices attract the best tenants with the strongest credit, which is one of the benefits of investing in this asset class.

 The other benefits include higher rental rates, stronger lease terms and fewer capital expenditures given that the building is newer and more efficient.
-These advantages typically translate to better debt on the asset.
+These advantages also typically translate to more attractive terms for borrowing against the asset.